Arcalyst Patient Information Including Side Effects

 - coughing up blood or vomit that looks like coffee grounds;

-- fever and chills with headache, neck stiffness, increased sensitivity to light, purple spots on the skin, and/or seizure (convulsions); or
+- headache, neck stiffness, increased sensitivity to light, purple spots on the skin, and/or seizure (convulsions).

-- pain, swelling, redness, itching, bleeding, or other irritation where the medicine was injected;
+- pain, swelling, redness, itching, warmth, blistering, bleeding, or other irritation where the medicine was injected.

 Read the Arcalyst (rilonacept) Side Effects Center for a complete guide to possible side effects